WebDevBooster/starlan/README.md

  A new learner of Starlan can learn the basic pronunciation rules in about 30 minutes and **IMMEDIATELY know the correct pronunciation of any word in any text!**

  Even without knowing that word's meaning.
- And without ever having to look it up pronunciation.
+ And without ever having to look up pronunciation.

  This means, people speaking Starlan will: